-If you did a bit of research, you may already know that Jungle Scout Chrome Extension is a powerful tool that provides you with a ton of data to make informed decisions.
+If you did a bit of research, you might already know that Jungle Scout Chrome Extension is a powerful tool that provides you with a ton of data to make informed decisions.

-If you want to know what's inside, you've come to the right place.
+So, if you want to know what’s inside the Jungle Scout Chrome Extension, you’ve come to the right place.

-In this post, we're going to show you 7 great things you can do with Jungle Scout Extension.
+In this post, we’re going to show you seven great things you can do with the Jungle Scout Extension.

-Furthermore, make sure to try Jungle Scout's Extension risk-free with our 30% Discount:
+Furthermore, make sure to try the Jungle Scout Extension risk-free with our 30% Discount:

-Jungle Scout updated its Chrome Extension in 2020 and added a ton of useful features to it.
+Jungle Scout updated its Chrome Extension in 2020 and added many useful features.

-It's now even more user-friendly and you can do a lot of great stuff such as requesting reviews from your customers in bulk or check out historical sales data of any product.
+It’s now even more user-friendly, and you can do many great things, such as requesting reviews from your customers in bulk or checking out any product’s historical sales data.

 Since Jungle Scout Chrome Extension is a data-driven tool, let’s first take a look at what data it provides:

-A significant advantage of Jungle Scout's Extension is that it has a direct Amazon connection.
-With just one click, you can get all the sales-relevant data you need.
+A significant advantage of Jungle Scout’s Extension is the direct Amazon connection.
+You can get all the sales-relevant data you need with just one click.

 The tool shows you the average price, sales estimates, competition data, profit forecasts, and lots more (below is a list with all data).